alexhanganu/nimb/readme.md

 GLM_measurements = ['thickness','area','volume',]#'curv'] # cortical parameters that will be used for FreeSurfer GLM analysis GLM_thresholds = [10,]#5,15,20,25] # threshold levels for smoothing in mm, used for FreeSurfer GLM analysis GLM_MCz_cache = 13 # level of FreeSurfer GLM MCZ simulation threshold 13 equals to p=0.05

+=== DEFAULT variables that can be changed:
+* PATHs:
+SOURCE_BIDS_DIR = '' # path to a folder that, if NOT blank, pipeline will convert SOURCE_SUBJECTS_DIR to BIDS format PROCESSED_NIMB = $NIMB_HOME/processed_nimb # path to folder where the processed subjects will be stored temporarily

+* Processing variables:
+SUBMIT = True                   # or False, defines if the scheduler batches are submitted to the scheduler.
+Is used to verify the batches max_nr_running_batches = 100    # number of batches that can be sent to the scheduler at the same time. max_walltime = '99:00:00'       # waltime maximal for the scheduler batch_walltime_cmd = '#SBATCH --time=' #this command differs between schedulers batch_output_cmd = '#SBATCH --output=' # command used in the batch to define the path of the output file submit_cmd = 'sbatch'           # command used to submit the batched to the scheduler batch_walltime = '03:00:00'     # walltime maximal for the pipeline to reinitate itself; 3 hours is the duration that is used by the scheduler to quickly deploy the script

+* LONGITUDINAL analysis:
+DO_LONG = False # True or False, if longitudinal analysis needs to be made base_name = 'base' # the name of the base subject that will be created during the longitudinal analysis with FreeSurfer python3_run_cmd = 'python3' # is the command used on the local or remote computer that is used to initiate python 3

+* FREESURFER specific variables
+FREESURFER_HOME = '$NIMB_RHOME/freesurfer' # path to the freesurfer folder.
+If OS is Linux/Mac by default freesurfer is installed in $NIMB_HOME.
+If OS is Windows, pipeline will ask the credentials for a remote Linux/Mac.
+FS_SUBJECTS_DIR = '$NIMB_HOME/freesurfer/subjects' # path to the folder where the subjects are being processed by FreeSurfer. long_name = 'ses-' # abbreviation used to define the longitudinal time points for subjects export_FreeSurfer_cmd = 'export FREESURFER_HOME='+FREESURFER_HOME # in some cases this command has to be adjusted source_FreeSurfer_cmd = '$FREESURFER_HOME/SetUpFreeSurfer.sh' # command might be different if FreeSurfer is used as module freesurfer_version = '7' # default is 7 (for 7.1.0) but pipeline should also work with versions 6 and 5 process_order = ['registration','autorecon1','autorecon2','autorecon3','qcache','brstem','hip','tha'] #list of processing steps in FreeSurfer.
+For FreeSurfer version lower thatn 7, "tha" must be remove; Instead of autorecon1, autorecon2 and autorecon3, the commmand "recon" can be used (which will use the command 'recon-all' for freesurfer processing), but it will take more time for processing and this can be limited by the scheduler